 Physicians, more than most young professionals, are very familiar with the benefits of setting, and sticking to, long-term goals.
 After all, you’ve had to carefully plan every step of your academic career from high school to college, then medical school to residency, and maybe even a fellowship, too.

 Unfortunately, when it comes to setting long-term financial goals, many doctors fall short.
 This can happen for a variety of reasons, but most commonly it’s because, in the face of such overwhelming debt, it can be difficult to see whether you’ll ever be out from under it.
 But doctors still need to make sure that you’re planning for the future, even if your goals end up changing as the years go by.
 Always give yourself something to work toward, and look forward to, with your finances.

+It's well documented that doctors face unique financial challenges throughout their careers.
+From mountains of debt to extra insurance needs, the weight of it all is never more strongly felt than it is in residency and the first few years after.
+Due to the extensive schooling that is required and the financial demands that come with it, doctors typically start saving for retirement much later than their peers in other careers do.
+While this is entirely understandable, it takes a toll in the long run.
 Recent surveys from retired physicians have revealed that those who started saving for their retirement early on in their careers were much happier and satisfied in their retirements than those who waited until they were in the mid- or late stage of their career to begin contributing.